MediaComem/comem-archidep/ex/azure-setup.md

   - Use the default **Management**, **Monitoring**, **Advanced** and **Tags** settings.
-  - Review your estimated monthly cost:
+  - Review your estimated monthly cost (this may not be the exact price but it should be similar):

     ![Azure: virtual machine estimated monthly cost](../images/azure-vm-estimated-monthly-cost.png)